I think it was in between Carver and Dostoevsky

-A melody washed me like Ennio Moriconne
+A melody washed over me like Ennio Moriconne

 On a Mission to show how strong it had grown.

-Its return to battle this time, like Thomas wrote,
+Its return to battle like Thomas wrote.

 Where no sea runs, the waters of the heart push

-In their tides.
+Tides.
 Bones take on flesh.
 Soil proves fertile.

-Simply was my heart itself, infiltrating to be heard
+Was my heart itself, infiltrating my thoughts

-Like the melodies of crickets wooing in the morning
+Like the melodies of crickets

-When I finally woke up and chose to be.
+I awoke and chose to be.